Top 10 Cambodian Street Food: A Culinary Adventure

 Instructions

-1. Mix coconut milk, kroeung paste, fish sauce, palm sugar, and egg in a bowl.
+1. In a bowl, mix coconut milk, kroeung paste, fish sauce, palm sugar, and beaten egg until smooth.

-3. Form banana leaves into cups, secure with toothpicks, and fill with fish mixture.
+3. Form banana leaves into cups, securing with toothpicks, and fill with the fish mixture.

 Bai Sach Chrouk: Pork and Rice

-Bai Sach Chrouk is a breakfast staple featuring smoky grilled pork over steamed rice, served with pickled vegetables and broth.
+Bai Sach Chrouk is a beloved breakfast dish featuring smoky grilled pork over steamed rice, paired with pickled vegetables and broth.

 Recipe